hanneskaeufler/crytic/README.md

 #### NumberLiteralSignChange

-This mutation changes the sign of literal numbers.
+This mutant changes the sign of literal numbers.
 It ignores literal "0".
 A typical mutation is:

 ```diff
 - 5